-The following statement applies only when benzyl alcohol is included in the diluent.
+The following statement applies only when benzyl alcohol is included in the diluent:

 The preservative benzyl alcohol has been associated with serious adverse events, including the "gasping syndrome", and death in pediatric patients.
 Although normal therapeutic doses of this product ordinarily deliver amounts of benzyl alcohol that are substantially lower than those reported in association with the "gasping syndrome", the minimum amount of benzyl alcohol at which toxicity may occur is not known.
 The risk of benzyl alcohol toxicity depends on the quantity administered and the liver and kidneys' capacity to detoxify the chemical.
-Premature and low-birth weight infants, as well as patients receiving high dosages, may be more likely to develop toxicity.
+Premature and low-birth weight infants may be more likely to develop toxicity.

 Growth and development of infants and children on prolonged corticosteroid therapy should be carefully observed.

 Growth may be suppressed in children receiving long-term, daily, divided-dose glucocorticoid therapy and use of such regimen should be restricted to the most urgent indications.
+Alternate-day glucocorticoid therapy usually avoids or minimizes this side effect.